 Shipboard Duty Stations and Patrols

-While onboard the player's ship, each of the twelve crew types will now be attracted to certain objects, if present.
+While onboard the player's ship, each of the twelve base game crew types will now be attracted to certain objects, if present.
 These objects will pull the crew away from their spawn location (i.e., the teleporter).
-If you have done a good job designing your ship's spaces, this should result in the crew spreading out throughout the ship and moving around in a way that feels natural.
+If you have done a good job designing your ship's spaces, this should result in the crew spreading throughout the ship and moving around in a way that looks natural.

 Crew Sitting and Sleeping

-I increased the search radius for beds and chairs to 200 blocks for crew members onboard player ships, which should sufficiently cover all vanilla ship classes.
+I increased the search radius for beds and chairs to 250 blocks for crew members onboard player ships, which should sufficiently cover all base game ship classes.

 NPC Freezing